picoded/JavaCommons-gitbook/README.md

 * PDF Generator
 * Misc sub-modules

-Note that "pages" in this "book" prefixed with `[Abstract]` refers to meta concepts that heavily influence / explaines certain design decisions.
+Note that "pages" in this "book" prefixed with `[Concept]` refers to meta concepts that heavily influence / explaines certain design decisions.
 And is not an actual specification.

 With that.... lets get this rolling!